-De facto parent status will be granted by the court only upon a written application using Judicial Council forms JV-295 ("De Facto Parent Request") and JV-296 ("De Facto Parent Statement").
-Instructions for completing the forms are provided on Judicial Council form JV-299 ("De Facto Parent Pamphlet").
+De facto parent status will be granted by the court only upon a written application.
 Notice of such application and hearing date will be given to the parties or their counsel of record by the court clerk.
 At the hearing on such application, the court will consider the contents of the dependency file, any report filed by the social worker or the CASA for the child, and any other relevant and admissible evidence presented by the parties.
 The court may consider the declarations filed in support of or in opposition to such application if the declarants are made available for cross-examination.
 Before granting de facto parent status, the court must find, by a preponderance of the evidence, that the moving party meets the criteria set forth in this rule.
 An application for de facto parent status will not, in and of itself, constitute good cause for continuing any other hearing in the dependency action.

-The defacto parent of a child who is the subject of a dependency action has standing as a party to the proceedings to the degree that the proceedings directly affect the defacto parent's legally recognizable interest in the child.
+The de facto parent of a child who is the subject of a dependency action has standing as a party to the proceedings to the degree that the proceedings directly affect the de facto parent's legally recognizable interest in the child.

-A de facto parent's right to discovery in the dependency proceeding is pursuant to Welfare & Institutions Code section 827 (see rule 6.6.2).
+A de facto parent's right to discovery in the dependency proceeding is pursuant to Welfare & Institutions Code section 827.
 Upon granting de facto parent status, the court may make such discovery orders pursuant to that section as are necessary and appropriate.